Bered, Beer-la'hai-roi, Kadesh, Massah and Meribah, Mount Hor, wilderness of Zin, way of the Atharim (Map proposals for)

 Archaeology suggests Israel's pre-exilic Iron Age II border with Edom was further south if Jebel Halaq is correctly equated with Mount Halak the southernmost point conquered by Joshua.
 In fact, it ends near modern Quasaima, identified with biblical Azmon by some scholars (Azmon in the Targum being Kesam/Qesem) as two Iron Age II fortresses have been found near Qusaima (N of Ain Qusaima).

-So, confusingly, two different borders may be preserved in the Bibe, a pre-exilic border as far south as perhaps Qusaimeh and the River of Egypt (Wadi el Arish?) and an Exilic border at Khasm Zanna by Arad.
+So, confusingly, two different borders may be preserved in the Bibe, a pre-exilic Judaean border as far south as perhaps Qusaimeh and the River of Egypt (Wadi el Arish?) and a 7th/6th century BC Edomite border at Khasm Zanna by Arad?

 Other scholar's proposals for Bered: